23 Jan Label-free isolation of prostate cancer cells using a spiral microfluidic chip

 Prostate cancer is one of the most common cancers among men.
 Early detection of prostate cancer prevents malignancy and leads to a nearly 100% survival rate whereas late diagnosis reduces it to ~28%.
 Currently, the gold standard for testing prostate cancer is measuring the prostate-specific antigen (PSA) level in blood samples.
 High levels of PSA can be a potential marker for prostate cancer.
 Due to cultural reasons and lack of awareness, many men do not take this problem seriously that in turn results in late diagnosis and increased mortality rate.
 An easy and straightforward examination method such as urine testing can encourage more men to participate in periodic prostate cancer examinations.
 Also, there are controversies around using PSA as a biomarker for early detection of prostate cancer.
 New biomarkers with more reliable methods can increase the accuracy of prostate cancer testing and reduce the chance of overdiagnosis and subsequent invasive treatments.

 The tumors can shed tumor cells in the urinal tract every once in a while.
 These cells are often discarded from the body by urination.
 Enrichment, isolation, and identification of these cells can be an ideal liquid biopsy tool for the diagnosis of prostate cancer (PCa).
-In a recent study published in Cancers journal, a group of researchers from Australia has employed this concept to develop a microfluidic device for isolating prostate cancer cells.
+In a recent study published in Cancers journal, a group of researchers from Australia has employed microfluidic fabrication concepts to develop a microfluidic device for isolating prostate cancer cells.

 The reported device consists of a spiral microchannel with one inlet and two outlets.
 The sample undergoes inertial focusing in the microchip.
 The inertial forces that the cells experience in the microchannel pull the larger cells towards the inner wall while the smaller ones remain closer to the outer wall.
 Consequently, the cells with different sizes lie on different streamlines and can be separated.
 They employed this concept to place the outlets such that the target prostate cancer cells end up in the inner outlet whereas the waste goes to the outer outlet.